biomejs/website/src/content/docs/reference/daemon.md

 description: List of daemon requests that clients can use.
 ---

-The Biome Daemon uses [JSON-RPC](https://www.jsonrpc.org/specification) a series of methods that can be leveraged my third-party clients, such as editor extensions.
+The Biome Daemon uses [JSON-RPC](https://www.jsonrpc.org/specification), a series of methods that can be leveraged by third-party clients, such as editor extensions.

-Each method needs to send a request which has the following JSON paylod, where `method` is the one of the methods listed in this page.
-Below, an example of the `biome/open_project` request:
+Each method sends a request with the following JSON payload, where `method` is one of the methods listed on this page.
+Below is an example of a `biome/open_project` request:

 ```json
 {